 I am a Ph.D. candidate in the Woodrow Wilson Department of Politics at the University of Virginia, and a Research Affiliate at Strathmore University in Nairobi.
 I study African politics, political behavior and methodology.
-Since 2016, I have also been the Chief Research Quality Officer at Forcier Consulting.
+I am currently the Director of Training at Forcier Consulting, where I provide technical guidance for impact evaluations in post-conflict settings.

 My dissertation research examines the state's role in the formation of ethnic and national identities.
 Based on 20 months of fieldwork in Kenya, and data collected from over 8,000 survey respondents, I find that ethnic identities dominate in areas neglected by the state, and that state service provision reduces the salience of ethnicity.
 My work in Kenya has been supported by the Albert Gallatin Graduate Research Fellowship, the Graduate School of Arts and Sciences at the University of Virginia, and the British Institute in Eastern Africa.